MathML/website/affiliates/friends.md

 MathML projects and for spreading the word about native MathML support...
 You're awesome!
 Special thanks to our current (7th November 2015) friends:

+* [Bruce Miller](http://math.nist.gov/~BMiller/) (Software Developer/Architect in the Applied and Computational Mathematics Division at National Institute of Standards and Technology, Gaithersburg, MD, USA)
 * Hang Yuan (2nd year computer science student at Jacobs University Bremen)
 *	[Franz-Josef Schmitt](http://www.uniwind.org/schmitt) (PostDoc at TU Berlin, researcher in bioenergetics, teaching mathematics and chemistry)
 *	[Howard Cohl](http://www.nist.gov/itl/math/msg/howard-s-cohl.cfm) (Mathematician at the National Institute of Standards and Technology, Gaithersburg, MD, USA)